supserrr/rcr/COLOR_PALETTE.md

 ## 🚀 How to Use

 ### Toggle Dark Mode
-Click the sun/moon icon in the top-right corner!
+Click the sun/moon icon in the footer next to the social media links!

 ### In Your Code
 Colors automatically adapt based on theme: